apache/airflow/docs/apache-airflow/core-concepts/params.rst

 This form is provided when a user clicks on the "Trigger DAG" button.

 The Trigger UI Form is rendered based on the pre-defined DAG Params.
 If the DAG has no params defined, the trigger form is skipped.
-The form elements can be defined with the :class:`~airflow.modules.param.Param` class and attributes define how a form field is displayed.
+The form elements can be defined with the :class:`~airflow.models.param.Param` class and attributes define how a form field is displayed.

 The following features are supported in the Trigger UI Form:

-- Direct scalar values (boolean, int, string, lists, dicts) from top-level DAG params are auto-boxed into ``Param`` objects.
+- Direct scalar values (boolean, int, string, lists, dicts) from top-level DAG params are auto-boxed into :class:`~airflow.models.param.Param` objects.
   From the native Python data type the ``type`` attribute is auto detected.
 So these simple types render to a corresponding field type.
-  The name of the param is used as label and no further validation is made, all values are treated as optional.
+  The name of the parameter is used as label and no further validation is made, all values are treated as optional.
-- If you use the :class:`~airflow.modules.param.Param` class as definition of the param value, the following attributes can be added:
+- If you use the :class:`~airflow.models.param.Param` class as definition of the parameter value, the following attributes can be added:

-  - The Param attribute ``title`` is used to render the form field label of the entry box.
-If no ``title`` is defined the param name/key is used instead.
+  - The :class:`~airflow.models.param.Param` attribute ``title`` is used to render the form field label of the entry box.
+    If no ``title`` is defined the parameter name/key is used instead.
-  - The Param attribute ``description`` is rendered below an entry field as help text in gray color.
+  - The :class:`~airflow.models.param.Param` attribute ``description`` is rendered below an entry field as help text in gray color.
     If you want to provide HTML tags for special formatting or links you need to use the Param attribute ``description_html``, see tutorial DAG ``example_params_ui_tutorial`` for an example.
-  - The Param attribute ``type`` influences how a field is rendered.
+  - The :class:`~airflow.models.param.Param` attribute ``type`` influences how a field is rendered.
 The following types are supported:

       .. list-table::
-        :widths: 15 20 40 25
         :header-rows: 1

         * - Param type